The following questions will be updated as we get more answers.

-The speed at which large quantities of fish were killed points to a fast-acting substance, but until test results are in, it is impossible to pinpoint the start of the incident.
+In each case, the speed at which large quantities of fish were killed points to a fast-acting substance, but until all test results are in, it is impossible to pinpoint the start of the incident.

 Where did this happen?

-The initial reports to our Pollution Hotline were from the Clarence-Rockland area.
+In the first two cases, the initial reports to our Pollution Hotline were from the Clarence-Rockland area.
 Once the provincial governments were on site, they identified that the source of the dead fish was the Lièvre river, a tributary of the Ottawa river on the Quebec side.
-It empties into the Ottawa river at Masson-Angers, upstream of Cumberland.
+It empties into the Ottawa river at Masson-Anger, upstream of Cumberland.
 This is downstream of downtown Ottawa and Gatineau.
-See our map of the area below.

-What is the cause of the fish kill?
+What is the cause of the fish kills?